ansys/pyansys-units/README.rst

 Overview
 --------
-PyUnits provides a Pythonic interface for units, unit systems, and unit conversions.
+PyAnsys Units provides a Pythonic interface for units, unit systems, and unit conversions.
 Its features enable seamless setup and usage of physical quantities, enabling you to perform these tasks: